getartistry/artistry/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 3.6.8 =
+Completed the list of Google Shopping fields available.
+Also changed the g:adwords_redirect field to g:ads_redirect

+= 3.6.7 =
+Fixed a bug: When the Yoast SEO plugin was active and products were placed inside a category but no primary category was defined the plugin would not put the category in the product feed.
+This has now been fixed.

+= 3.6.6 =
+Added Google's g:cost_of_goods_sold field in the drop-downs so you can add it to your Google Shopping Merchant Center feeds Added Yoast's custom attributes to the drop-downs so you can add those product values to your product feeds

+= 3.6.5 =
+New feature: When the description of a variation product has been filled it will override the product description and product short description of the simple/mother product.

+= 3.6.4 =
+Fixed a bug: the plugin was crashing for variation products that had a slash in their product name.
+This has now been fixed.
+(Thanks @cargoodrich for reporting this issue to us).

+= 3.6.3 =
+The optimised title attribute field now also accepts alphanumeric characters Fixed a dynamic attribute bug, it was putting the slug value in the prodicy feed instead of the proper value.
+This has now been fixed.

+= 3.6.2 =
+Added the product feed template for Guenstiger.de

+= 3.6.1 =
+Major custom (product) attribute update: apart from adding individual custom product attributes to the mapping and filtering/rules dropdowns we have also cleaned-up these drop-downs so only the relevant attributes show
+Fixed a VAT bug that happened for plugin users that also use a caching plugin

+= 3.6.0 =
+Added support for Facebooks content_type attribute.
+It is now possible to select the attribute 'Content Type' in the attribute mapping page.

+= 3.5.9 =
+Fixed another additional image gallery bug, it was showing only two in the feed .
+Now it shows all.

+= 3.5.8 =
+Fixed a bug: additional gallery images for variable products can now also be put in product feeds

+= 3.5.7 =
+Fixed the validation check on MPN
+Fixed a bug for empty rule sets on values a product doesn't have

+= 3.5.6 =
+Fixed a bug for include_only and exclude rules and filters that were set on an attribute that were not present for certain products

+= 3.5.5 =
+Change to the Google Local Products Inventory CSV.
+Google requires the CSV feed to not contain field enclosures (against official CSV requirements) so we have stripped them off

+= 3.5.4 =
+Minor changes, fixing PHP log warnings

+= 3.5.3 =
+Added a plugin setting: you can now override your variation main image with it's mother main image if you do not want your variation images to be your product feeds

+= 3.5.2 =
+Added product tags support: you can now add product tags to your product feeds and create filters and rules on them

+= 3.5.1 =
+Added a template for Google Local Products Feed (next to the already existing Local Products Inventory Feed template).
+Fixed a bug: the field enclosure in Google's Local Products Inventory Feed was wrong.
+This issue has been fixed now.

+= 3.5.0 =
+Fixed a bug: multiply rules on numeric values are now both working for European and US annotations.

+= 3.4.9 =
+Fixed a bug: pieces of product XML or CSV still ended up for products that should have been filtered out.
+This issue has been fixed now.

 = 3.4.8 =
 Added the possibility to create replace-rules giving you extra options to manipulate the information that ends up in your product feeds